itsmaik/semester-project-2/README.md

 # Project Exam 1

+Screenshot of homepage desktop version
 ![image](/src/assets/img/home-desktop-md.png)
+Screenshot of user profile desktop version
 ![image](/src/assets/img/profile-desktop-md.png)

+## Description

 The BidBlast is an auction website made for education purpose.

-## Description

 In the BidBlast the user can:

 - User with @stud.noroff.no email can register a profile